 1. Private Ride Services

 These services are also known as Door-to-Door, Door-Through-Door, or D2D services.
-They are private companies that cater for the transportation assistance of elderly or disabled individuals at a fee.
-These are not regular taxi services since they specialize in disabled and elderly persons.
+They are private companies that cater for the transportation assistance of older adults or individuals with a disability at a fee.
+These are not regular taxi services since they specialize in those with disabilities and older persons.

 They provide assistance from your residence to the vehicle, help you get in and out of the car, and alight from the vehicle.
 Aid is also in loading the wheelchair, carrying bags, and even purchases when you go out shopping.
 Some vehicles in the private ride service have equipment that supports motorized wheelchairs.
 However, this will come at an extra fee.
 The rides are limited to suburban and urban areas, unfortunately.